edibotopic/edibotopic-website/content/blog/doing/2023-07-08-curtsy-rehearsed.md

 A recent successful song-making procedure looked like this:

 1. Two failed songs were re-sampled and combined
-2. A phone recording of me singing incoherently was processed
+2. A phone recording of me singing incoherently was digitally processed
-3. Samples from a pre-WW1 woodwind performance were incorporated
+3. Samples from a pre-WW1 woodwind recording were found and incorporated
 4. Everything was tweaked, arranged and mixed over several days

 Other songs were built mostly with code, like